-1. The Kingdom was originally offered by Christ and was rejected.
+- 1. The Kingdom was originally offered by Christ and was rejected.
 It was offered in Matthew 21 at Christ's entry into Jerusalem, riding on the foal of an ass.
-It was rejected by the leaders of the nation when they cried out to Pilate "Away with this man, we have no king but Caesar!" in John 19:15.

-Peter makes another offer of the kingdom in Acts 3:19,20.
-Israel rejects it again.
+It was rejected by the leaders of the nation when they cried out to Pilate "Away with this man, we have no king but Caesar!" in John 19:15. - 2.
+Peter makes another offer of the kingdom in Acts 3:19,20 ("Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord; And he shall send Jesus Christ, which before was preached unto you:").
+Israel rejects it again. - 3.
 Stephen makes the offer at the end of his sermon in Acts 7.
-Christ is standing in 7:56 not to "welcome the first Christian martyr" but to return to earth to establish the Kingdom if these Jewish leaders accepted his message.
-They murdered him instead, so Christ then sits back down and the gospel starts to move to the Gentiles starting in Acts 8.
+Christ is standing in Acts 7:56 not to "welcome the first Christian martyr" but to return to earth to establish the Kingdom if these Jewish leaders accepted his message.
+They murdered him instead, so Christ then sits back down, and the gospel starts to move to the Gentiles starting in Acts 8. - 4.
 The Samarians get the gospel in Acts 8, the apostle to the Gentiles is called in Acts 9 and the "Gentile Pentecost" takes place in Acts 10.
-There are no more offers of the Kingdom to Israel from that point on.
+There are no more offers of the Kingdom to Israel from that point on. - 5.
 If Israel had accepted the kingdom at any of these three offers, the tribulation period could have started then, Rome and Caesar could have fulfilled the role of the Antichrist, these signs would have been manifested and the Second Coming could have taken place in the book of Acts.
 But that would have meant no church age and no offer of the gospel to the Gentiles that we know today.